cploebell/ads-508-team-project/README.md

 ## Goals:
 - Identify high-risk areas in Los Angeles for foreclosures, and offer actionable insight on lending strategies in areas found to be high-risk
 - Develop a predictive model to predict future home foreclosures by analyzing crime and arrest data in the area
 - Provide insight to adjust future lending strategies in order to mitigate losses

 ## Non-Goals:
 - This project will not focus on specific individuals or properties that are at risk, instead focus on areas
 - It will not focus on analyzing the crime data or advocating strategies on policing for the city of Los Angeles
 - It will not forecast the economic state or fluctuations of the housing market

+## Data Sources:
+The data for this project will be stored in an AWS S3 Bucket, named `ads508-group7`, which will interact with AWS SageMaker for model development.
+The following four datasets will be uploaded to the S3 bucket:

+1. **Arrest Data from 2020 to Present** csv file with 25 columns and 338,332 Rows
+2. **Crime Data 2020 to Present**
+csv file with 28 Columns and 1,005,104 rows
+3. **2024 Registered Foreclosures**
+csv file with 18 Columns and 2,009 rows
+4. **2023 Registered Foreclosures**
+csv file with 18 Columns and 2,080 rows